Messaging Overview

 Logs

-SMS logs can be viewed in Applications -> Messages
+Detailed message logs can be viewed in:

 Summary